deployKF/website/content/guides/getting-started.md

 ### Sync with ArgoCD Web UI

-??? steps "Steps for ArgoCD Web UI"
+??? steps "Steps to Sync using the ArgoCD Web UI"

     To sync the deployKF applications with the __ArgoCD Web UI__, you will need to: